« more posts

 Ironically, my piano is pretty badly out of tune, but that doesn't matter for this demonstration.
 I can use a bit of math to take the sound and dissect it into the individual frequencies that make it up, kind of like how a prism can split light into its color components.
 Here is the resulting spectrum:

-When a string is struck or plucked, the resulting vibration contains many of these resonant modes, creating a complex spectrum like the one that we observed.
 The same phenomenon is actually exhibited by many other oscillating systems besides strings.
 For example, air in a tube is also confined to resonating at multiples of the tube's fundamental frequency.
 This is why, for a given fingering, a French horn player is restricted to playing notes within the harmonic series.
+In fact, even the quartz oscillators that are so ubiquitous in modern electronics can be made to vibrate at a multiple of its fundamental frequency.

 Try it for yourself—click the Play button to hear the intervals formed by the harmonic series!